-Procedure: Registering Clients with Push via Salt SSH
+Procedure: Registering clients with SSH Push

 - 1. In the Uyuni Web UI, navigate to Systems > Bootstrapping and complete the appropriate fields. - 2.
-Select an activation key with the Push via SSH contact method configured.
-For more information about activation keys, see Client-configuration > Activation-keys.

-- 3. Check the Manage system completely via SSH checkbox. - 4.
-Click [Bootstrap] to begin registration. - 5.
+Select an activation key with the SSH Push contact method configured.
+For more information about activation keys, see Client-configuration > Activation-keys. - 3.
+Check the Manage system completely via SSH checkbox. - 4.
+Click Bootstrap to begin registration. - 5.
 Confirm that the system has been registered correctly by navigating to Systems > Overview.